abhijitraijada/cred_manager/README.md

 ```

 ## Additional information
-2 plugins are used in this project which are needed to be installed
+2 plugins are used in this project
 ### sqlite
 Link: `https://www.npmjs.com/package/@ionic-native/sqlite`
 ### sqlite porter